IOS 7: Siri

 Siri features a new design where the assistant fades in with the background app being blurred.
 While speaking, visual vocal waves appear, that form into a spinning circle as the device communicates with Apple's servers.
 Siri can now control a limited set of device settings, including Bluetooth.
-The assistant can alternatively send the user directly to the settings menu if their query cannot be controlled by voice, or otherwise, displays an error if the request can't be processed.
+The assistant can alternatively send the user directly to the settings menu if their query cannot be controlled by voice, or otherwise, displays an error if the request cannot be processed.
 For searching the Internet, Bing became the default search engine, and Siri's web resources were expanded to include Wikipedia.
 Siri was also more deeply connected into Twitter, offering full tweet search.

 iOS 7 also allows the user to change Siri's gender, with new options for male and female voices.

 Other

 Spotlight search is accessed by holding and dragging down the home screen.

 iOS 7 came with new wallpapers that included a "Parallax" effect; the icons appear to be moving as the user moves the phone around, producing an "illusion that the icons are floating above the background wallpaper".

 In Settings, users have the option to make custom vibrations for certain types of notifications, turn off the parallax wallpaper animation effect using a Reduce Motion setting, and block callers, with the block applying across multiple devices and apps, including Phone, Messages, and FaceTime.

-On the home screen, newly installed apps have a blue dot on the top right corner instead of a banner across the top left corner stating "NEW", this also appears on updates to apps, which did not show it before.
+On the home screen, newly installed apps have a blue dot on the top right corner instead of a banner across the top left corner stating "NEW".
+This also appears on updates to apps, which did not show it before.

 Folders are updated to incorporate different pages, similar to the home screen layout, allowing for a significant expansion of folder functionality.
 Each page of a folder can contain up to nine apps, and there can be 15 pages in total, allowing for a total of 135 apps in a single folder.

 The iPad's "Picture Frame" feature on the Lock Screen has been removed.